GodKnowss/GodKnowss.github.io/_pages/cv.md

 Awards & Honors
 ======
 * **Ross Fellowship**, **_Purdue University_**, 2025
-	* A competitive, fully funded award for the recruitment of outstanding PhD candidates.
+	* A competitive, fully funded fellowship for the recruitment of outstanding PhD candidates.

 * **Presidential Doctoral Excellence Awards**, **_Purdue University_**, 2025
-	* A multi-year, university-wide fellowship awarded to a select cohort of top incoming PhD candidates based on academic merit and research potential.
+	* A multi-year, university-wide scholarship awarded to a select cohort of top incoming PhD candidates based on academic merit and research potential.

 * **Electric E Award**, **_University of Florida_**, 2025
 	* The ECE department's most prestigious award.